IPL 2024: Delhi Capitals hold their nerve to beat Gujarat Titans in a high-scoring thriller

 More than a decade later the 34-year-old southpaw continues to live by it as he smashed a 23-ball 55 to keep the Gujarat Titans alive in the chase after the fall of quick wickets.

-Having struggled for form throughout the season so far, Miller finally looked in a good touch against the Delhi Capitals.
-He smashed six boundaries and three sixes in his stay and it looked as if he would singlehandedly see the Titans home.
+Having struggled for form throughout the season so far, Miller finally looked in good touch against the Delhi Capitals.
+He smashed six boundaries and three sixes in his stay and it looked as if he would single-handedly see the Titans home.

 But it all changed in the 18th over when Pant brought back Mukesh Kumar (1-41) into the attack.
-After being hit for a boundary to square leg off a yorker length delivery, Kumar bowled it once again the next ball.
+After being hit for a boundary to square leg off a yorker-length delivery, Kumar bowled it once again the next ball.
 This time, the batter skied it towards backward square leg where Salam took a good catch.

 Miller’s wicket effectively sealed the deal for the Delhi Capitals.
 Though Sai Kishore and Khan threatened to pull off the unthinkable in the final two overs, Kumar once again held his nerve to defend 19 runs off the final over.